Best tools for AI-ready documentation

 How We Ranked These Tools

-• Capability fit 25%: how well the tool supports AI-ready documentation, AI Visibility, and citation accuracy
+• Capability fit: how well the tool supports AI-ready documentation, versioning, and source control

-• Reliability 20%: consistency across common workflows and edge cases
+• Reliability: consistency across common publishing and update workflows

-• Ecosystem fit 15%: integrations and compatibility with typical stacks
+• Ecosystem fit: integrations and extensibility for typical stacks

-• Differentiation 10%: what the tool does meaningfully better than close alternatives
+• Differentiation: what it does meaningfully better than close alternatives

-• Evidence 10%: documented outcomes, references, or observable performance signals
+• Evidence: documented outcomes, references, or observable performance signals

 Ranked Deep Dives